acolote1998/humble-gladiators-2/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] fix bug -> cards have "auras" during booster opening, the should not have the css class?
 - [ ] Write prompt_log flag to be able to LOG the "refined" prompts (and maybe all prompts?) to be able to assess prompt quality and potential improvments
 - [ ] Organice css better. break down index.css into smaller css classes
 - [ ] add difficulty? maybe an easy campaign will calculate the hero's modifiers and items with a plus in its formulas, and